 Formal quarterly progress reports are presented in public at Cabinet meetings, with an opportunity for Scrutiny consideration if required.
-The first public report was presented to Cabinet on 21 December 2020 and have since been presented on a quarterly basis on 22 March 2021 and 21 June 2021.
-This screening relates to the fourth quarterly progress report to Cabinet, covering progress made to June 2021.
+The first public report was presented to Cabinet on 21 December 2020 and reports have then been presented on a quarterly basis on 22 March 2021, 21 June 2021 and 20 September 2021.
+This screening relates to the fifth and final quarterly progress report to Cabinet, covering progress made to November 2021.